Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-keys/README.md

 // Deleted key is accessible as soon as polling begins.
 DeletedKey deletedKey = deletedKeyPollResponse.getValue();
-// Deletion date only works for a SoftDelete-enabled key vault.
+// Deletion date only works for a soft-delete enabled key vault.
 System.out.printf("Deletion date: %s%n", deletedKey.getDeletedOn());

-// Key is being deleted on server. deletedKeyPoller.waitForCompletion();
+// The key is being deleted on the server. deletedKeyPoller.waitForCompletion();
 ```